 in a class room teachers typically use warm-ups as a classroom management technique to get students quiet and focused.
 Sometimes they also serve as a daily assessment to identify students that are falling behind.
 In an upper level academic class, there are typically no warm-ups.
 Why?
 Learning is a class is not beyond normal mental activity.no warm-ups. are often disposed of as a waste of time.

-Practice versus instruction
+Practice versus initial learning

-With coaching the emphasis in on practice; students spend time warming up before learning and practicing new skills.
-Then, coaches watch students practice most of the time.
+With coaching the emphasis in on practice. after the warm up, the coach watches the students practice most of the time.
 The emphasis is on instruction to master new skills.
 Although, there is time to practice in class students are expected to perform newly learned skills on their own at home without the teacher present.
 The teacher requires more unsupervised effort than the coach does.

 Effort versus attentiveness

+Coaches watch students to assess skill level, to make sure they are exerting effort and to ensure they are not goofing off.
+They often depend on other students to help them with this, as the athletic classes are typically larger.
 Making more effort at running increases a student’s ability in track.
 Making more effort in math, may allow a student to solve problems faster, but will not result in learning how to find derivatives of an equation.
 After all this is a procedure uncovered by someone older and more educated than the students.

-Obvious versus out of sight accomplishments
+Obvious versus out-of-sight accomplishments

 Instruction on coaching indicates feedback is given to show that the coach cares rather than to let students know how well they are performing because athletes already know this.
-They constantly watch what others are doing, comparing themselves.
+They constantly watch what others are doing, comparing themselves to others.
 They tend to copy those who perform the best.